Costco Membership Senior Discount 2026: What Members Get

 Costco doesn't offer age-based pricing, but seniors can find solid value by using their membership strategically and taking advantage of services they might otherwise miss.

-• Share bulk purchases with family or friends to reduce grocery costs by about 27% and cut waste.
+Share bulk purchases with family or friends to split the cost of warehouse-size packs and cut down on waste.

 FAQs